Fontvieille, Monaco

-Fontvieille ([fɔ̃vjɛj]; Funtanaveya [fuŋtanaˈvɛja]) is the southernmost ward in the Principality of Monaco.
-It was developed by an Italian architect, Manfredi Nicoletti, between the 1970s and the 1990s.
+Fontvieille ([fɔ̃vjɛj]; Funtanaveya [fuŋtanaˈvɛja]) is the southernmost district of the Principality of Monaco.
+The district was designed by architect Manfredi Nicoletti and developed under the direction of Italian engineer Gianfranco Gilardini between the 1970s and 1990s.

 History

-In contrast to the other city districts Monaco-Ville, Monte Carlo and La Condamine, Fontvieille was constructed, after Italian engineer Gianfranco Gilardini's design, almost entirely on artificially reclaimed land and thus represents one of the younger parts of the principality.
-In order to combat the chronic land shortage in the extremely densely populated principality, the work was begun in 1966 to create new land in the Mediterranean Sea southwest of le rocher.
-In 1981, Albert II, then Crown Prince, laid the cornerstone for the new city quarter.
+Fontvieille was constructed almost entirely on artificially reclaimed land, making it one of the youngest districts in the Principality of Monaco.
+Unlike other districts—Monaco-Ville, Monte Carlo, and La Condamine—Fontvieille was created through a large-scale land reclamation project on the southwest side of the Rock (Le Rocher) to address the principality's limited available land.
+Work began in 1966.
+In 1981, then-Crown Prince Albert laid the cornerstone for the new district.

 The existence of Fontvieille, and its many public works projects, relates substantially to former Prince of Monaco, Prince Rainier III's reputation as the Builder Prince.